Stephen H. Norwood: Career

 Norwood's most recent book is Antisemitism and the American Far Left.
 This is the first systematic study of the American far-left's role in both promoting and combating antisemitism.
 The book covers both the Old Left and New Left, including the latter's black nationalist allies.
-It also examines the antisemitism of the contemporary far-left, including its relationships with Islamists.
+It also examines antisemitism in the contemporary far-left, including its relationships with Islamists.

+Personal life

+Norwood was born in Washington, D.C. in 1951; he was Jewish.
+His parents were economists; his mother Janet Lippe Norwood was commissioner of the Bureau of Labor Statistics from 1979 to 1991.
+His paternal grandmother Rose Finkelstein Norwood, who was born to a Jewish family in Kyiv, Russian Empire (in modern Ukraine) in 1889, was a labor activist and founder of the Boston Telephone Operators Union.

+In 1975, Stephen Norwood married Eunice Pollack.
+Norwood died in 2023.